Learning a quantum channel from its steady-state: Learning quantum channels from their steady state

 The local validation scheme allows us to identify the regions in the system where the model performs well or badly in a setup in which possibly all the device qubits are being actively used.
 Because it only requires $(t+1)$-local expectation values, it is highly scalable and has a small computational cost.

-The above idea can be pushed further; we can actually use \Eq{eq:stoch-noiseless-local} to \emph{learn} the local $\mcE_k$ channels.
-Suppose we have some parameterization of $\mcE_k$, denoted by $\mcE_{k,\vtheta}$, where $\vtheta$ is a vector of parameters.
+The above idea can be pushed further; we can actually use \Eq{eq:stoch-noiseless-local} to \emph{learn} the channel $\mcE$.
+Suppose we have some parameterization of $\mcE$, denoted by $\mcE_{\vtheta}$, where $\vtheta$ is a vector of parameters.
 We may define the $\vtheta$-dependent cost function

 and find the particular $\vtheta$ that best describes the system by \emph{minimizing} $\Phi(\vtheta)$.
-As before, we can write $\Phi(\vtheta)$ as a quadratic expression of the expectation values of $(t+1)$-local Paulis in the steady state with $\vtheta$-dependent coefficients:
+When $S$ consists of local Pauli operators $\{P_i\}$, we can repeat the derivation that led to \Eq{eq:cost-Pauli-Kraus-validation} and write the cost function as

-Estimating these local Pauli expectations at the steady state allows us to learn the best $\vtheta$ that describes the quantum hardware.
+Obtaining expectation values $\av{P_j}_\infty$ in the steady state allows us to learn the best $\vtheta$ that describes the quantum hardware.
+Note that once expectation values are obtained, the minimization of $\Phi(\vtheta)$ can be done without the $1/C_S$ normalization, as it is $\vtheta$-independent.
+In such case, the cost function is a simple quadratic expression in $\av{P_j}_\infty$ with $\vtheta$-dependent coefficients.

 The $\vtheta$ parameterization can be full, in which case we would need about $16\times 16$ parameters to describe all possible $2$-qubit channels $\mcE_k$, or it could contain a much smaller number of parameters if we use prior assumptions on the structure of $\mcE_k$.
+For example, we may model the channel that corresponds to an $R_{\bm{x}}(\alpha)$ rotation using one parameter --- $\alpha$, in order to see if the hardware gate under-rotates or over-rotates with respect to the $\hat{x}$ axis.

 For a system with $n$ qubits, there are exactly $N_t = \sum_{k=1}^{t} 3^{k}\left(n-k+1\right)$ $t$-local Pauli operators with contiguous support, not counting the trivial identity operator.
-By selecting $t$-local Pauli operators as the observables $A$ in \Eq{eq:cost-Kraus-ideal}, we effectively minimize over $N_t$ constraints, and therefore it is desirable that the number of free parameters will be smaller than $N_t$.
-For example, we may model the channel that corresponds to an $R_{\bm{x}}(\alpha)$ rotation using one parameter --- $\alpha$, in order to see if the hardware gate under-rotates or over-rotates with respect to the $\hat{x}$ axis.
+By selecting $t$-local Pauli operators as the observables $A$ in \Eq{eq:cost-Kraus-ideal}, we effectively minimize over $N_t$ constraints, and therefore it is desirable that the number of free parameters will be smaller than $N_t$\cc{ref:Bairey2020}.
+Although this requirement may seem restrictive, it still permits the consideration of highly detailed models.
+For instance, with a system size of $n=6$ and observables' locality $t=2$, the number of constraints amounts to $N_t=63$, enabling the incorporation of models with up to 10 parameters per qubit.
+If a greater number of parameters per qubit is required, one can simply increase the locality $t$ to generate additional constraints for the same system size.